-Neither party shall change the residence of the child(ren) from the public school zone in which the child(ren)'s home is currently located without the written agreement of both parties or an order of this Court.
-Neither party may change a child's school nor change the day care arrangement without the written agreement of both parties or an order of this Court.
-A child will remain in the school (or the middle or high school that is the natural feeder for the child's current elementary or middle school) where he or she was enrolled at the time of filing the paternity action, unless the parties agree to a change or unless it is ordered by the Court.
+Neither party shall change the residence of the children from the school zone in which the children's home is currently located without the written agreement of both parties or an order of this Court.
+Neither party may change a child's assigned school zone nor change the day care arrangement without the written agreement of both parties or an order of this Court.